 Fermented fruits and their fruit juice will spontaneously ferment into mostly alcohol rather than the typical lactic acid in ferments such as kombucha or sauerkraut, unless mixed with vegetables.
 Fermenting with both fruits and vegetables yields both yeasts and lactic acid bacteria.
 The most well-known being sauerkraut with apples and caraway seeds, a German classic.
 Mmmm.

 Fruit ferments can be cultured (started) with whey, sauerkraut/kimchi juice or even kombucha.
-Let your imagination run wild - my favourite part about fermenting.
+Let your imagination run wild, that freedom is really the best part about fermenting.
 You can take any raw fruit, add live bacteria (starter, as above) and ferment covered, just be sure to release pressure in jars because with the fruit sugar the CO2 builds up!

 Fermenting fruits this way is not at all like canning.
-In fact lacto-fermented foods are basically the opposite of canning, but with the same common goal - to store/preserve the food.
+In fact lacto-fermented foods are basically the opposite of canning, but with the same common goal being to store/preserve the food.
 But canning kills bacteria, which is smart for long-term storage, however when we ferment food we are trying to GROW bacteria.
 These bacteria give our ferments a vinegar scent and flavour, meaning lactic acid is there and that protects our food from harmful bacteria getting in.
 In this way we still get the food preserved, but we also get a lot more health benefits, all the living bacteria that feed our intestinal tract.
+Kombucha is a great way to get the benefits of living food in an easy-to-drink format.

 If you're curious to learn more about apple cider vinegar specifically, here is more on the vinegar from Dr. Mercola.